wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 ...
 ```

-> NOTE: `android.permission.INTERNET` permission is granted implicitly by the Android, so we don't have to request it in Flutter explicitly.
+> NOTE: `android.permission.INTERNET` permission is granted implicitly by the Android, so you don't have to request it in Flutter explicitly.

 Run the app and click `MAKE PHONE CALL` to start a call.
 Permissions dialog will appear and after granting the permissions the Call will start.